 “A student?”
-Chase complained with revulsion.
-“Damn it, Corbin.
-Please tell me you don’t want her killed for failing The Institute’s brainwashing.”
+Chase slapped the folder against his thigh.
+“Damn it.
+Please tell me you don’t want her killed for flunking out.”

 “Yeah, well.
 I can’t remember when you last came out here.
 Figured it must be serious.
 You hate this place.”